Baozzz04/CodePath_Capstone/README.md

 **Main features**
 - User can view the app's default recipe
 - User can add new recipes
-- User can select different types of categories: "Breakfast, Lunch, Dinner, Snacks, etc".
+- User can add their own favorite recipes from the list, or access their own recipes in the favorite screen

 **Sprint schedule**